parski/River/README.md

 Clients should support different strategies for handling a River feed.

 ##### Latest

-The most common (and suitable default) strategy is keeping the latest revision torrent in the BitTorrent.
+The most common (and suitable default) strategy is keeping the latest revision torrent in the BitTorrent client.

 ##### Force

 A user can also force the client to use a certain older revision.

+##### Archive

+Use a different directory for each revision.
+If the original peer removes all the files and pushes a revision the archive strategy will still have the latest non-sabotagued revision.